Ensono/amido.github.io/docs/workloads/azure/data/getting_started/core_data_platform_deployment_azure.md

 If successful, the core infrasturcture resources will now be available in the nonprod Stacks environment.
 To view these deployed resources, navigate to the Azure portal (https://portal.azure.com/) and search for the resource group associated with the deployment.
 This resource group is named based upon values provided during step 1 in the pattern
 `companyname-projectname-stage-region-component` (for example: `amido-stacks-dev-euw-de`).
 Within the resource group, you'll find a list of the resources that were deployed.

-Name Format for Resource Groups  - companyname-projectname-stage-region-component eg amido-stacks-dev-euw-de

 Once core infrasturcture resources are deployed in nonprod environment, values will need adding into the nonprod variable group to reflect the deployed resources (e.g. `amido-stacks-de-pipeline-nonprod`).
 For additional information, see [Pipelines variable groups](../requirements_data_azure.md#azure-pipelines-variable-groups).

 ## Step 4: Deploy Infrastructure in further environments

+By default Stacks provides a framework for managing the platform across two environments - nonprod and prod.
+The template CI/CD pipelines provided are based upon these two platform environments (nonprod and prod) - but these may be amended depending upon the specific requirements of your project and organisation.

 * Deployment to the non-production (nonprod) environment is triggered on a feature branch when a pull request is open
 * Deployment to the production (prod) environment is triggered on merging to the `main` branch, followed by manual approval of the release step.

-Once core infrasturcture resources are deployed in nonprod environment,please add the required variable values in `amido-stacks-de-pipeline-prod` variable group.For additional information, see [Pipelines variable groups](../requirements_data_azure.md#azure-pipelines-variable-groups).
+Once core infrasturcture resources are deployed in prod environment, values will need adding into the prod variable group to reflect the deployed resources (e.g. `amido-stacks-de-pipeline-prod`).
+For additional information, see [Pipelines variable groups](../requirements_data_azure.md#azure-pipelines-variable-groups).

-By default Stacks provides a framework for managing the platform across two environments - nonprod and prod.
-The template CI/CD pipelines provided are based upon these two platform environments (nonprod and prod) - but these may be amended depending upon the specific requirements of your project and organisation.